 9 Best Tips for Hiking With Kids by Outdoor Family Travel Bloggers

 Does hiking with kids seem impossible to you?
 A family hike doesn’t have to be impossible.
 In fact, we believe getting kids to hike is a worthwhile endeavor.
-However, like anything with kids, it takes a bit of creative planning and flexibility.
+However, like anything with kids, it takes a bit of creative planning and flexibility, but getting kids outdoors is always a good thing!

 We asked these outdoor family travel bloggers their advice about hiking with their kids.